Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 “Really?”
 Piper jumped in.
 “How much?
 Did it hurt?
 Anything stand out?”

 Tyson looked up, surprised at Piper’s interjection and intensity.
-“Um, it’s at 97 right now.
-So, 3?
+“Um, it’s at 9 now.
+So, just 1?
 And, no, it didn’t hurt much, at least compared to real life.”

 “I see, I see,” Piper began mumbling to himself.
 “I wonder how it calculates the damage.
 Is our Mana our health?
 Odd that it’s linked to our clothes.
 Will we deal more damage if you get hit in a more sensitive location?
 What if . . .”